ajgarlag/AjglComposerSymlinker/README.md

 }
 ```

 As you can see, you can link directories or files.
+On Windows platform, the links will be created using the junction feature of NTFS, son you can only link directories.

 ### 3. Execute composer